Shirel25/DI-Bootcamp-Hackathon2/README.md

 🗂️ The scraping code and the extracted dataset are still included in the `scraping-branch` of this repository, demonstrating our end-to-end data handling skills.

+---

+## 👩‍💻 Authors

+This project was created as part of a Data Science Hackathon at the [Developers Institute].

+**Contributors:**

+- Daniel JAOUI & Shirel AMOZIEG

+Feel free to reach out or contribute!